McDaMastR/CollatzConjectureSimulator/README.md

 debug, the executable will be named `CollatzSimDebug`.
 Otherwise, it will be named `CollatzSim`.
 The executable must be run from within the `bin` directory, else it will be unable to locate the generated SPIR-V.

-During the execution of Collatz Conjecture Simulator, a `pipeline_cache.bin` file will be created containing the data from a `VkPipelineCache` object.
-This file will be read by the program if run again.
-If in debug, a `debug.log` file will be created containing all debug callbacks from the Vulkan API via a `VkDebugUtilsMessengerEXT` object, if `VK_EXT_debug_utils` is present.
-If logging Vulkan allocations, an `alloc.log` file will be created containing all allocation callbacks from the Vulkan API via a `VkAllocationCallbacks` object.

 ## Inout-buffers